 Cases & Stock Sheets

 SIGCO stocks clear, tinted, reflective, rolled pattern, wire, laminated and mirror products in stock sheets and cases in a variety of sizes for customer pickup or fast delivery on our fleet of trucks.
-Please view our Sheet Inventory for a listing of products, thicknesses and sizes that we stock.

 Please note that large sheets of product may require splitting the sheet.

 SIGCO uses three cutting lines to automatically cut all of the fabricated glass that moves through our plant.

 When ordering glass, please specify dimensions as base x height, viewed from the exterior, so that we may properly orient coatings.

 SIGCO is pleased to offer a Shape Catalog with over 100 standard shapes to assist you in ordering non-rectangular glass.
 Simply specify the shape number and the required dimensions.

 In the event that your piece cannot be accommodated by our catalog of standard shapes, but has a constant radius, SIGCO is able to import a DXF file to our cutting system.
 Please supply as one clean layer, of glass only.

 If your piece features a changing radius, SIGCO needs a template to digitize directly into our cutting system.
 Templates should be constructed of a thin, light, rigid material.
 The template should be exact size, or should clearly show the exact size using a thin, dark line.
 SIGCO is unable to use partial patterns or to add to daylight opening sizes.

 Annealed glass is supplied with clean cut edges.
 Heat treated glass is supplied with seamed edges.
 The purpose of this seamed edge is to facilitate the heat treating process.
 This edge is not a “finished” edge and needs to be concealed.